frictionlessdata/datapackage/specs/fiscal-data-package.md

 In many cases there might be a need to explicitly define one or more types.
 It might be because we're missing a specific type (which has some specific properties or a relationships to another existing type).
 It might also be because we want to provide a full taxonomy, better fitting the specific domain which our dataset belongs to.

-In these cases, we would attach to the FDP descriptor a "_ColumnType_ definition package".
+In these cases, we would attach to the fiscal data package descriptor a "_ColumnType_ definition package".
 This package contains definitions for any _ColumnType_ that is required to model the data.

 The format of the _ColumnType_ definition package is quite simple - a JSON array, containing _ColumnType_ definitions as its items, for example:
 ```yaml